ball2004244/Exam-Review-Tool/input.md

 ## Create your own exam here

-1. Upload your question bank (get default question bank [here](https://raw.githubusercontent.com/ball2004244/Exam-Review-Tool/main/batches/standard/input/question_bank.csv)):
+1. Upload your question bank (Get default question bank [here](https://raw.githubusercontent.com/ball2004244/Exam-Review-Tool/main/batches/standard/input/question_bank.csv)):
    { question_bank }

 2. How many questions would you like to have?